Mirror symmetry for log Calabi-Yau surfaces I: The canonical scattering diagram

-Here we give the precise definition of $\foD^{\can}$, the scattering diagram suggested by the {\it regluing} in the symplectic heuristic, \S \ref{SYZheuristic}.
-As explained in \S \ref{coordinateringsubsection}, it is defined in terms of $\bA^1$-classes.
-We begin by recalling necessary facts about relative Gromov-Witten invariants used to count them.
+Here we give the precise definition of $\foD^{\can}$.
+As explained in the introduction, it is, roughly speaking, defined in terms of maps $\AA^1\rightarrow Y\setminus D$, which are algebro-geometric analogues of the holomorphic disks used for instanton corrections in the symplectic heuristic.
+We begin by recalling necessary facts about relative Gromov-Witten invariants used to count these curves.